Coca Carola: History

 In December 1998, Coca Carola received a request to write songs for a compilation album for the soccer team Djurgårdens IF.
 The band accepted, and wrote nine new songs, including Min tröja.

 In 2000, their fifth studio album was recorded and released, Feber.
 In 2004, Coca Carola released their most recent album Kryp din Jävel and played their final gig at Fregatten in Åkersberga.
 Soon after that, Curre Sandgren and Jonas Mellberg started a new band, called Den sista leken, which released an album the same year.

 In 2012, Coca Carola reunited for a gig at the festival Peace & Love in Borlänge and for an unpublicized concert at Kafé 44 in Stockholm.
 The following year, they played with Charta 77 and Johan Johansson, among others, at an event in Stockholm; this performance was dedicated to the Peace & Love festival, which had gone bankrupt.

 In 2023, Coca Carola started to play again regularly.
 Their reunion concert took place at The Public in their hometown of Åkersberga in January 2023.
 In February 2023, the band participated in "Ögir will arise" at Frimis in Örebro, a benefit to support the rebuilding of Per Granberg's music bar Ögir, which burned down in 2022.
 Coca Carola's next gig in August 2023 was even larger: at Gröna Lund.
-This performance included Jonas Mellberg was a guest artist.
+This performance included Jonas Mellberg as a guest artist.

 In 2024, Coca Carola have committed to a benefit concert for guitarist Micke Blomquist, organized by Asta Kask.

-7th of September 2025 the band informed the fans that drummer and founding member Mårten Tolander had died, and that he before his death he had found a replacement drummer, David Persson.
+7th of September 2025 the band informed the fans that drummer and founding member Mårten Tolander had died, and that before his death he had found a replacement drummer, David Persson.

 In November 2025 their new album "När sen är försent" was released, their first one since 2004.